schinken/nodejs-snmp-traffic/README.md

 this script reads the current network traffic as kb/s over the snmp protocol.
 The default OID for traffic retrieval is ".1.3.6.1.2.1.2.2.1.10.5", which is the br0-wan (incoming) interface in openwrt backfire 10.03.1.

-the internal snmp value describes the bytes transferred since the router has started.
+the internal snmp value describe the bytes transferred since the router has started.

 ## usage